http://goddessfishpromotions.blogspot.com/2017/08/vbt-jane-austen-lied-to-me-by-jeanette.html

 a Rafflecopter giveaway

-5 thoughts on “Jeanette Watts: Jane Austen Lied to Me”
+5 Replies to “Jeanette Watts: Jane Austen Lied to Me”

 1. I love Laura Ingalls Wilder and Louisa May Alcott.
 Your society sounds like so much fun.